San Francisco Bicycle Accident Lawyers

 Why Choose Our Bicycle Accident Attorneys For Your Personal Injury Case

 At Arash Law, we understand that every bicycle accident is unique.
 That’s why we provide personalized and meticulous attention to each case.
-We build strong client relationships and treat your situation with the utmost importance it deserves.
-Our success record speaks for itself – we’re focused on achieving the best possible outcome for you at every stage.
+We work to build a well-supported case, with the aim of helping you achieve a fair resolution.
+We’re focused on supporting clients throughout every stage of the process.

-- We prioritize keeping you informed by promptly responding to your calls and emails.
+- We aim to keep you informed by responding to your calls and emails in a timely manner.

-- We involve you in key decisions and work together to find the best resolution for your case.
+- Our lawyers involve you in key decisions and work together to find an appropriate resolution for your case.

 Mission Street

 When you think of bicycle accidents, Mission Street is ground zero.
-San Francisco Municipal Transportation Agency (SFMTA) reports that bicycle traffic has increased by 75% within the last decade.
-This congestion can sadly result in crashes.
-While it is significant that more people are using bikes, the roads were not prepared for this influx.
+The San Francisco Municipal Transportation Agency (SFMTA) reports that bicycle traffic has increased by 75% over the last decade.
+This congestion can result in crashes.

 Market Street